AAO Renewal Information

-- If the applicant is renewing their appointment after a five year term, they must complete the renewal application form, undertake a Deed of Obligations refresher training session and sign a new Deed of Obligations (DOO).
+- If the applicant is renewing their appointment after a five year term, they must complete the renewal application form, undertake the Obligations of Third Party Authorised Officers training session and submit the certificate of completion with their application form.

 - The applicant must provide a new and current National Police Check (NPC) when renewing after a five year appointment.

 - AAO identification card must be returned if the applicant is no longer working as an AAO.

 The renewal process

-Twelve weeks before expiry, the AAO Coordinator (Meat) will contact the AAO’s employer via email to let them know their appointment/s are coming to an end.
+Twelve weeks before expiry, the AAO Coordinator will contact the AAO’s employer via email to let them know their appointment/s are coming to an end.
 The renewal form will be attached to the email for the AAO and their employer to complete.

-If the applicant is no longer working as an AAO their employer should notify the AAO Coordinator via email and return the AAOs ID card to the address below.
+If the applicant is no longer working as an AAO their employer should notify the AAO Coordinator by email and return the AAOs ID card to the address below.